Facebook’s new ‘Supreme Court’ knocks content rules as vague and incomplete in first rulings

 In an interview, board member John Samples, a vice president at the libertarian-leaning think tank Cato Institute, said the decisions announced Thursday show that “the board is not willing to let Facebook off the hook.”

-He said that he hoped that the board would demonstrate that a model for fair governance of social media could exist outside government regulation, and that he was drawn to the idea of shaping a system for online expression that was still evolving.
+He said that he hoped the board would demonstrate that a model for fair governance of social media could exist outside government regulation, and that he was drawn to the idea of shaping a system for online expression that was still evolving.
 “This is a 10-year development toward what we hope will be the right answer.”

 The idea for an external oversight board was first floated by Facebook CEO Mark Zuckerberg in 2018.
 He said at the time that he did not believe it made sense for critical content decisions to be concentrated in the hands of one company.
 Zuckerberg has promised to abide by the board’s rulings, which the company called “binding decisions” in its blog post Thursday, but it is under no legal obligation to do so.